Cruise Advice For the Best Florence & Pisa Port Day

 Piazzale Michelangelo

-This is the top viewpoint in Florence, offering a wide view of the skyline, including the Duomo and the Arno River.
-Since it sits on a hill, you’ll need to walk or take a short taxi ride, but the view makes the effort worthwhile, especially during the late afternoon light.
+This popular viewpoint offers sweeping views of the skyline, including the Duomo and the Arno River.
+Since it sits on a hill, you’ll need to walk or take a short taxi ride, but the scenery makes the effort worthwhile, especially in the late afternoon light.

 The Duomo (Piazza del Duomo)